 Conclusion

-Walking for Mental Clarity: Why a Simple Loop Changes My Whole Day is really about giving yourself a clearer, kinder way to move through the day.
+Walking for Mental Clarity: My Daily 20-Min Loop is really about giving yourself a clearer, kinder way to move through the day.
 Start with the direct answer, keep the routine human, and let the details become supportive instead of demanding.

 The version that works is the version you can return to.
 Let it be simple enough to repeat and personal enough to matter.